Packitoo/jobs/en-frontend.md

 ## Requirements

-* Solid experience with React or Vue and responsive design
+* Experience with React, Redux and Material-UI
-* You are familiar with: Git, Markdown, Html, Css, API Rest, MVC, design patterns, micro-services, flexbox
+* You are familiar with: Git, Markdown, Html, Css, API Rest, MVC, design patterns, micro-services
 * You know a little Photoshop / Illustrator / Sketch and you are able to extrapolate screens from the main screens (but UI / UX / Web Designer is a separate post)
 * You are motivated to learn what it takes to get the job done

 ## Points bonus

-* You speak French
+* You can speak some French
 * You can explain what's wrong with Javascript (and you're happy to work with it anyway)
 * You have a startup culture
 * Have knowledge of all the small parts of the Internet (protocols, network, websockets, cloud, databases, etc.)
+* Have a mobile dev experience with React-native

 ## Evolutions